 MiniTool Partition Wizard is yet another free partition manager program that is available for free but packs quite a punch in terms of its features.
 As you’d expect from most partition management programs, the free version of MiniTool can create, resize, move, delete, format, hide, unhide, split, merge, copy, clone and even recover deleted partitions.
 What’s more, the program also allows users to rebuild the MBR table and convert file system from FAT to NTFS and vice-versa.

 MiniTool is one of the fastest programs in its category and, supports RAID drives, external USB drives and even FireWire disks.
-The latest version of MinitTool, the V11.0 comes with the excellent new features including Data Recovery, Disk Benchmark, Space Analyzer, along with some bug fixes which makes it even better.
+The latest version of MinitTool, the V11.5 comes with the excellent new features including Data Recovery, Disk Benchmark, Space Analyzer, along with some bug fixes which makes it even better.
 The Disk Benchmark feature allows users to measure the read and write speeds under various disk access scenarios like sequential and random.
 The Space Analyzer feature is great for finding out what is taking up space on your system so you can delete unnecessary files to release some storage.
 Finally, the new V11.5 also adds support for two new languages; Korean and Italian.

 The program is also compatible with Linux ext2/ext3 file types.
 There’s also an optional “enhanced data protection mode” that you can turn on while modifying your disk partitions so as to protect the data in those partitions in case of a power failure during an operation.
 Like EaseUS, MiniTool also offers the OS migration feature, but only in its Pro version (and above) that starts at $39.